rjones-lf/iroha/docs/source/guides/libraries/swift_ios.rst

 Objectives
 ^^^^^^^^^^

-In this guide, you will learn:
+In this guide you will learn:

 -	How to build client library for iOS
 -	How to configure test application